Choosing between care homes

 When choosing a care home you need to have a good think about what really matters to you.

-As well as the subjects already covered in this guide, there are a few more personal questions that you should ask yourself or a loved one when considering the move to a care home.
+There are a few personal questions that you should ask yourself or a loved one when considering the move to a care home.

 It is important you think about your personal priorities.
 Do you or your loved ones wish to maintain independence and participate in regular activities and day trips?
 Do you want reassurance that your changing care needs will be met without you having to move again?
 How important is location; do you want to be close to friends and family or particular local amenities?

 Thinking and talking about these details will help you form a clear opinion of what you really value and help you when you start looking at particular homes.

 Choosing a care home is just like choosing any other place to live – within a few seconds most people instinctively know whether a place ‘feels right’.
 We always advise customers to visit a number of homes and choose the one that best suits your needs.

 How can short stays and visits help people choosing a care home?

 When you go to visit a care home either for yourself or for a relative, take someone with you for another opinion and for moral support.